 The Belfry’s Scholarship Program

-Each year, in accordance with our mission to create interest and participation in community theater, the Belfry Theatre provides a scholarship to a deserving high school senior interested in the performing arts.
+Each year in accordance with our mission etc. the Belfry Theatre provides a $2000 scholarship to a deserving high school senior planning to major in theatre and/or the performing arts.
 Funds for the scholarship are derived from concession sales from the performances of that season.
-While there is no stated amount, in recent years it has exceeded $1,000 and has been as high as $1,500.

 The Scholarship Committee’s Selection Criteria Includes

-√ Senior in a Hamilton County High School
+√ Senior in a Hamilton County Indiana High School

 √ Scholastic Achievement

-√ Pursuing a major or minor course of study in the performing arts (theater, music, etc)
+√ Pursuing a course of study in the performing arts

-√ Demonstrated participation in drama or music while in high school
+√ Participation in the theatre and/or performing arts while in high school

 √ Character and Leadership Achievements